apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 end up repeating the same way of aggregating replies and want to extract that to a reusable actor.

-There are many variations of this pattern and that is the reason this is provided as a documentation example rather than a built in @apidoc[actor.typed.Behavior] in Akka.
+There are many variations of this pattern and that is the reason this is provided as a documentation example rather than a built in @apidoc[actor.typed.Behavior] in Pekko.
 It is intended to be adjusted to your specific needs.

 **Example:**